chrisgonzgonz/GNZNavBarToolkit/Readme.markdown

 You Might Be Wondering...
 =========================
 + Does GNZNavBarToolkit work with Storyboard?
 Yes it does.
-You'll have to turn off autolayout to have it work correctly out-of-the-box, or you can sort out the correct container/button/label constraints.
+You'll have to turn off Auto Layout to have it work correctly 'out of the box', or you can sort out the correct container/button/label constraints.

 To Do
 =====
 + Testing
-+ Support (constraints) for Auto Layout
++ 'Out of the box' support for Auto Layout
 + Support for UIScrollview, UICollectionView
 + Release this as a Cocoapod